-It’s estimated that 65% of all new school starters are in this position.
-This owes to the dizzying technification underway in almost every possible sector.
+Because of the non-stop impact of new technologies, it’s estimated that 65% of all new school starters are in this position today.
 The question is: do new grads have the skills necessary to succeed in this changing world?

 Mind the gap

-A CareerBuilder survey found that just 20% of companies feel their graduates are arriving ‘ready to go’, i.e. fit for the job.
-Graduates naturally need room for development, but there’s one worrisome aspect to all this: it’s not their technical expertise that’s in doubt.
+A CareerBuilder survey found that just 20% of companies feel their graduates are arriving ‘ready to go’.
+In other words, a perfect fit for the job.
+Yes, graduates naturally need room for development, but there’s one worrying aspect to all this: it’s not their technical expertise that’s in doubt.
 Instead, it’s their soft skills.
-What many elite sports coaches call the ‘intangibles’.
+What many top sports coaches call the ‘intangibles’.

 Hard skills will always be in demand.
-A visionary coder or engineer will be worth their weight in gold, regardless of soft skills.
-However, as automation is predicted to absorb vast numbers of tasks, qualities like flexibility, curiosity and emotional intelligence are increasingly valuable.
+A visionary coder or engineer will generally be in demand, regardless of their soft skills.
+But, as experts predict that automation will absorb thousands of common workplace tasks, qualities like flexibility, curiosity and emotional intelligence become increasingly valuable.

 - Styles of education